 Copy the entire contents of the “Interfaces\Operations” folder (found within the installation package you created and uploaded earlier) to the “<APPLICATION SERVER>\ IcsInterface\Operations” folder (created earlier).

-Some files will need to be modified with inbound and outbound port numbers and/or IP addresses (though this is typically done during Implementations).
+Chcce files will need to be modified with inbound and outbound port numbers and/or IP addresses (though this is typically done during Implementations).
 In each of the files, modify the last column, associated to the ‘tm_SocketRAdaptSislnkMsg’ with the port number and, possibly, IP address that service is to use.
 Files that store the usernames and passwords may need to be updated as well.
 Additionally, ‘CONFIG’ files will need to be updated with the client-specific-service-name, where necessary.

 In the “IcsInterface\Operations” folder, the Installation.cfg needs to be modified to indicate to the installation package which services are to be installed on the application server.